Terms of Service

 - Administrator: Centers for Medicare & Medicaid Services (CMS).

-- Function: This alphanumeric code set is the national standard for identifying products, supplies, and ancillary services not included in the CPT nomenclature, such as durable medical equipment (DME), orthotics, and ambulance services.
+- Function: This alphanumeric code set is the national standard for identifying products, supplies, and ancillary services not included in the CPT nomenclature, such as durable medical equipment (DME), orthotics, prosthetics, medical supplies, and ambulance services.

 - ICD-10-CM (International Classification of Diseases, 10th Revision, Clinical Modification)